Judge rules against Sarah Palin in New York Times defamation case as jury deliberates

 Attorneys for the newspaper appeared to try to undermine her claims of emotional and professional damage in the face of criticism, following her rhetoric and dozens of media appearances in her years in public office and on the Republican vice presidential ticket in 2008, and questioned whether she endured any financial impacts or other specific damages after the editorial’s publication.

-New York Times attorney David Axelrod also pointed to Ms Palin’s statement in the wake of the 2011 shooting, in which she wrote that “journalists and pundits should not manufacture a blood libel that serves only to incite the very hatred and violence they purport to condemn.”
+New York Times attorney David Axelrod also pointed to Ms Palin’s statement in the wake of the 2011 shooting, in which she wrote that “journalists and pundits should not manufacture a blood libel that serves only to incite the very hatred and violence they purport to condemn”.

-In closing arguments for the defence on Friday, Mr Axelrod rejected characterisations that the editorial was a “political hit piece.”
+In closing arguments for the defence on Friday, Mr Axelrod rejected characterisations that the editorial was a “political hit piece”.

 “If the intent was to defame, if the intent was to harm political rivals,” why would Mr Bennet admit the mistake, take responsibility and seek to correct the record following publication, he asked.